GitNiklas/Embedded-Rust/README.md

  * ESP8266 WiFi Module
  * DS18B20 Temperature Sensor

-For the communication with the ESP8266, a DSL i used which allows compile-time-checked command generation:
+For the communication with the ESP8266, a DSL is used which allows compile-time-checked command generation:
 ```rust
 // Sending Command AT+CWJAP="SSID","pw"
 esp_cmd!(send AT+CWJAP = name:b"SSID", pw:b"pw");